gbmhunter/blog/content/programming/compilers/mplab-xc-compilers/index.md

 }
 ```

 The limitation with using the double-brackets technique is that you **don't have individual access to any of the parameters** in the macro.
-The only thing you can do is pass them onto a variadic function (although the XC compiler doesn't support variadic macros, it DOES support variadic functions). `DPRINTF()' as defined above is pretty useless, so let's make a better version:
+The only thing you can do is pass them onto a variadic function (although the XC compiler doesn't support variadic macros, it DOES support variadic functions). `DPRINTF()` as defined above is pretty useless, so let's make a better version:

 ```c
 #define DPRINTF(arguments) \